Have you been in business for a while and you’re working your backside off, but you’re not making the money you deserve?

 1. Your Business Model.

 Your business model is the process you apply to you generate your leads, convert them into repeat sales, and how you price your products or services to generate profit.
-It encompasses the whole ‘customer buying journey’ that takes your customer on a journey with you to get maximum results and value, while simultaneously maximising their expenditure with you.
+It encompasses the whole ‘customer value journey’ that takes your customer on a journey with you to get maximum results and value, while simultaneously maximising their expenditure with you.

 2. Your Operating Model.